Loading...

 How to use this template

-1. 1.
-Enter the employee’s identifying details, the agreement date, and the exact version of the severance agreement being delivered.
+1. Enter the employee’s identifying details, last working day, and the severance agreement version that was actually delivered.

 Best practices